 We have adopted a code of conduct that applies to all members of our Board and all employees of the Company, including our principal executive officer, principal financial officer and other senior financial officers.
-The Code of Conduct is available on our website at www.ProPhaseLabs.com under "Investor Relations - Corporate Governance and Policies - Code of Conduct."
+The Code of Conduct is available on our website at www.ProPhaseLabs.com under "Investor Relations -Governance-Governance Documents."
 We have not granted any waivers under this policy to any of our directors or executive officers.
 Any waiver will be disclosed in accordance with Nasdaq requirements.